Machine Learning (In) Security: A Stream of Problems: Introduction

-Previous work reported the relevance of some of these problems and provided research directions.
-Rieck et al.~\cite{rieck2011} stated that only few research has produced practical results, presenting directions and perspectives of how to successfully link cybersecurity and \acl{ML} and aiming at fostering research on intelligent security methods, based on a cyclic process that starts discovering new threats, followed by their analysis and the development of prevention measures.
-Jiang et al systematically studied some publications that applied ML in security domains, providing a taxonomy on ML paradigms and their applications in cybersecurity~\cite{JiangNA16}.
-Salehi et al. categorized existing strategies to detect anomalies in evolving data using unsupervised approaches, since label information is mostly unavailable in real-world applications~\cite{salehi2018survey}.
+Some previous work reported the relevance of some of these problems and provided research directions.
+Ede et al. studied how to automatically correlate security events and automate parts of the security operator workload in a semi-supervised manner~\cite{9833671}.
+Papernot et al. systematized findings on ML security and privacy, focusing on attacks identified on \ac{ML} systems and defense solutions, creating a threat model for \ac{ML}, and categorizing attacks and defenses within an adversarial framework~\cite{8406613}.
 Maiorca et al. explored adversarial attacks against PDF (Portable Document Format) malware detectors, highlighting how the arms race between attackers and defenders has evolved over the last decade~\cite{maiorca2019towards}.
-Gomes et al. highlighted the state-of-the-art of \acl{ML} for data streams, presenting possible research opportunities~\cite{gomes19ds}.
-Arnaldo et al. described a set of challenges faced when developing a real cybersecurity \ac{ML} platform, stating that many researches are not valid in many use cases, with a special focus on label acquisition and model deployment~\cite{arnaldo2019holy}.
-Kaur et al. presented a comparative analysis of some approaches used to deal with imbalanced data (pre-processing methods, algorithmic centered approaches, and hybrid ones), applying them to different data distributions and application areas~\cite{kaur2019systematic}.
+Arnaldo et al. described a set of challenges faced when developing a real cybersecurity \ac{ML} platform, stating that many research papers are not valid in many use cases, with a special focus on label acquisition and model deployment~\cite{arnaldo2019holy}.
+Kaur et al. presented a comparative analysis of some approaches used to deal with imbalanced data (pre-processing methods, algorithmic-centered techniques, and hybrid ones), applying them to different data distributions and application areas~\cite{kaur2019systematic}.
 Gibert et al. listed a set of methods and features used in a traditional \ac{ML} workflow for malware detection and classification in the literature with emphasis on deep learning approaches, exploring some of their limitations and challenges, such as class imbalance, open benchmarks, concept drift, adversarial learning and interpretability of the models~\cite{GIBERT2020102526}.